We may earn affiliate commissions for the recommended products. Learn more.

 With the shortlist out of the way, let’s jump straight into action and see what these 5 red light mats are all about.

-3. Novaa Deep Healing Pad – the best red light therapy for compactness and portability
+1. Novaa Deep Healing Pad – best overall red light therapy device for portability and everyday use

 Novaa deep healing pad banner